vanshsharma69/Myfirstkotlinapp/README.md

 ## Feature
 - 🤖*AI Career Guidance*: Get personalized career advice through AI support.

+- 📱*UI Feature*: Dark Mode and Light Mode Feature

+- 🎯*Career Roadmaps*: Roadmaps Availabe to Learn New Skills.

+- 📝*Help in Resume building*: YuvaPrabha will help in building Resume.

 - 📃*Job and Internship Opportunities*: Access a curated list of opportunities through collaborations with startups.

 - 💻*User-Friendly Interface*: Enjoy a clean and intuitive UI tailored for students and learners.